asemposki/neutron-rich-bmm/README.md

 ### src
 The source folder has all of the code written for this paper, including modified versions of open-source BUQEYE code from previous projects from the authors.

-### Mathematica codes
-Here you will find the Mathematica notebook that calculates the speeds of sound in Appendix B of the paper, and some of Appendix A as well.

 ## Contacts

-Authors: Alexandra C. Semposki (Ohio U), Christian Drischler (Ohio U/FRIB), Richard J. Furnstahl (OSU), Jordan A. Melendez (OSU), and Daniel R. Phillips (Ohio U).
+Authors: Alexandra C. Semposki (Ohio U), Christian Drischler (Ohio U/FRIB), Richard J. Furnstahl (OSU), and Daniel R. Phillips (Ohio U).